iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 **Directory:** [Algorithms](Algorithms/)

 This folder contains notebooks implementing lightweight cryptographic algorithms - PRESENT, TEA, and ASCON - for image encryption.
-An image encryption implementation using the AES algorithm is also included as a benchmark for performance comparison against ASCON, even though AES is not considered lighweight.
+An image encryption implementation using the AES algorithm is also included as a benchmark for comparison against ASCON, even though AES is not considered a lighweight algorithm.

 Each script computes standard image encryption quality metrics such as:
 - NPCR (Number of Pixels Change Rate)